SaifAlmaliki/Hirios/README.md

-# Hirios - Job Portal Application
+# Hirios - AI-Powered Job Portal Application

 ## Overview

-Hirios is a comprehensive job portal application that connects job seekers with companies.
-It provides a dual-interface platform where companies can post jobs and manage applications, while job seekers can browse opportunities and apply for positions.
-The application features modern UI components, real-time data management, and integrated file handling for resume uploads.
+Hirios is a comprehensive AI-powered job portal application that connects job seekers with companies through advanced screening and interview technology.
+Built on the Resynox platform, it provides a dual-interface platform where companies can post jobs, manage applications, and conduct AI-powered candidate screening and voice interviews, while job seekers can browse opportunities and apply for positions.
+The application features modern UI components with beautiful Aurora backgrounds, real-time data management, and integrated AI services for enhanced recruitment workflows.

 ## 🚀 Features